Maria Scrilli: Life

 Maria Scrilli was born in 1825 as the second child into a household that was one of the most visible in the Italian nation.
 Her parents wanted a male heir and so her mother was quite indifferent to Scrilli during her childhood.

-A serious illness during her adolescence confined her to her bed for eighteen months and she was healed - in what was ruled to be a miracle.
-Her long convalescence solidified her belief that she was being called to serve God and to that end decided to enter a Carmelite convent on 28 May 1846 - Santa Maria Maddalenz de' Pazzi - despite the protests of her parents who objected this path for their daughter.
-She spent two months before going back home upon the realization that the cloistered life - which she loved - was not for her; she went back home to discern the will of the Lord.
+A serious illness during her adolescence confined her to her bed for eighteen months and she was healed.
+Her long convalescence solidified her belief that she was being called to serve God and to that end decided to enter a Carmelite convent on 28 May 1846 – Santa Maria Maddalenz de' Pazzi – despite the protests of her parents who objected this path for their daughter.
+She spent two months before going back home upon the realization that the cloistered life – which she loved – was not for her; she went back home to discern the will of the Lord.

 Scrilli opened a small school for the education of girls and was noted for her enlightened views of a religious education.
-The Chief Magistrate and the Superintendent of Schools were so impressed with her work that - on 3 May 1842 - tasked her with running another that was larger than the one she operated and worked at.
+The Chief Magistrate and the Superintendent of Schools were so impressed with her work that – on 3 May 1842 – tasked her with running another that was larger than the one she operated and worked at.
 It was around this time she began to establish her own congregation and she obtained the approval of the local bishop on 15 October 1854 as well as the approval of the Grand Duke of Tuscany Leopold II of Habsburg.

 She established the Sisters of Our Lady of Mount Carmel and assumed the new name of "Maria Teresa of Jesus"; this was a name that she took to honor fellow Carmelite Teresa of Ávila.
 She established a private school around this same time but it faced closure along with her other schools and the congregation itself on 30 November 1859 during the intense political period of anti-clericalism.

-Once that period eased she moved to Florence on 18 March 1878 and reestablished her schools and order with the permission of the Archbishop of Florence Eugenio Cecconi.
+Once that period eased she moved to Florence on 18 March 1878 and reestablished the congregation and the schools with the permission of the Archbishop of Florence Eugenio Cecconi.
 Scrilli died on 14 November 1889.

-Legacy

 New houses of her congregation were opened in 1919 and the order would receive the pontifical approval of Pope Pius XI on 27 February 1933.
 The congregation now operates in the United States of America and in other places such as Canada and the Philippines.